WHERE THERE'S A WILL,

 • Preserving Eligibility for Government Benefits:

-• An SNT allows individuals with disabilities to maintain eligibility for crucial government benefits.
+• Individuals with disabilities can maintain eligibility for crucial government benefits.

 • Placing assets and income into the trust ensures these resources are not considered personal means for means-tested programs.